RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Once the CP/M BIOS has established that it has a valid CP/M drive available, simply because the LBA passed to it is non-zero, then it will page out the ROM, write in a new `Page 0` with relevant CP/M data and interrupt linkages, and then pass control to the CP/M CCP.

-In the 8085 CPU Module ACIA build the CPU Serial Output (SOD) is also supported as the CP/M `LPT:` device.
+In the 8085 CPU Module ACIA build the CPU Serial Output (SOD) FTDI interface found on the CPU Module is also supported as the CP/M `LPT:` device.
 It is enabled from within CP/M using `^P` from the CCP command line as normal.

 ### CP/M System Disk